vickmuir/Backup/evault-exchange-plugin.md

 # Installing the EVault Exchange plug-in

 The Exchange plug-in is installed with the Windows Agent on the host.
 Using the WebCC portal you can configure jobs, back up Oracle databases to a secure, remote vault, and restore Oracle databases.
-The Oracle Plug-in integrates into the existing architecture.
+The Oracle plug-in integrates into the existing architecture.

 ## Capabilities provided